Help Center> ServiceStage> User Guide> Component Management> Creating and Deploying a Component

 6. Click Next.

-• If the component is deployed in a Kubernetes environment and YAML Mode is enabled in 5, perform 7 to 9.
+• If the component is deployed based on CCE and YAML Mode is disabled in 5, perform 10 to 14.

 7. (Optional) In the Access Mode area, click to enable Public Network Access.

-This operation is supported when the component is deployed in the Kubernetes environment and YAML Mode is enabled in 5.
+This operation is supported when the component is deployed based on CCE.

 1. Set Public Network Load Balancer.